 It’s interesting to know how people from different culture bond with similarly shared mass media.
 And it is also interesting to know that apparently, I watched a lot of TV back when I was little, heh.

 Not my childhood (defeatdiabetes.org)

-Anyway, compared to people from, let’s say, United States, where mass media is equal to a world-wide phenomenon, it’s pretty common to see that your childhood=other people from different countries’.
-This definitely happens when a lot of British friends talked about TV shows they watched and children shows they’re fond of.
+Anyway, compared to people from, let’s say, the United States, where mass media is equal to a worldwide phenomenon, it’s pretty common to see that your childhood!=other people from different countries’.
+This definitely happens when a lot of British friends talked about TV shows they watched and children show they’re fond of.
 Afraid not!
-As an Indonesian I have experienced foreign culture during my childhood by…watching a lot of TV!
+As an Indonesian, I have experienced foreign culture during my childhood by…watching a lot of TV!